About Me

 PLATO Double-aperture Photometry

-Detecting false planetary transtis is a crucial task for every transit survery.
-Aperture photometry is vastly used in space telescopes as a way to extract transit light curves on-board.
+Aperture photometry is vastly used in space telescopes as a way to extract transit light curves.
+For PLATO space mission, a lot of targets will have their light curves extracted on-board.
 However, using a single aperture is not enough to see if the produced light curve is actually planetary.
-Therefore, using a second aperture could be helpful for A considerable part of my work is devoted to test
+Therefore, using a second aperture could be helpful to distinguish the nature of the light curves for a considerable part of PLATO target stars.
+My work during my PhD was devoted to testing this technique.
+I developed a simulator that creates realistic PLATO light curves with planetary transits and contaminant eclipsing binaries.
+Then, I applied several machine learning algorithms to classify the produced light curves.
+The results were very promising, showing that this technique.
+My PhD thesis can be found here.